 Personalised music and playlists create a consistent atmosphere across the portfolio of pubs, as well as contributes to the experience of the guests.
 Customers know that each time they return, they will be greeted with a bespoke ambiance tailored to the venue.
 Each pub has its own look, feel and ambiance, tailored to the geographic location, the type of clientele, the history of the building and the vibe its manager wants to emulate.
 For Brakspear, it is business critical to ensure the right type of genre is played at each of its pubs in order to maintain its reputation.
 For example, Sheep on Sheep Street has unbridled character featuring a modern, contemporary and trendy vibe, whereas the Porch House is a quintessentially Cotswold tavern, boasting a classic country charm.

-The biggest challenge across the Brakspear group is ensuring that the right sounds / music is played at the right time slots to coincide with busier times.
+The biggest challenge across the Brakspear group is ensuring that the right sounds / music is played at the right time slots to coincide with busier times, according to Johnson.
 There is no one-size fits all schedule when it comes to music, as each venue has its own peaks and lulls in terms of guests coming and leaving.
 For some of the venues, there is a live pianist on a Sunday enhancing that homely vibe where customers are enticed to stay longer, whereas other pubs have their rush period between 5-7PM when work finishes and everyone heads down to their local for a pint or two.
 For Brakspear having so many pubs in its portfolio, ensuring the right music is played for the right clientele can make or break their business, and be the deal breaker between retaining customers and bigger orders.

 The team at Ambie are very friendly and supportive people who understand what we are trying to achieve.